zuzann18/Analysis-of-Happiness-Determinants-in-Portugal/README.md

 # Analysis-of-Happiness-Determinants-in-Portugal
 This project analyzes happiness determinants in Portugal using 2018 ESS data, focusing on factors like health and income.
-Through SAS logistic regression and statistical testing, we identified key influences on happiness.
-The results, visualized through charts and tables, offer insights for enhancing societal well-being.
+##Project Objectives:

+Primary Goal: Leverage the European Social Survey data to uncover key drivers of happiness in Portugal, providing actionable insights for social policy development.

-1. Data Preprocessing:
+##1.
+Data Preprocessing:
 Data Cleaning and Transformation:

-Variable Recoding: Utilized PROC FORMAT to redefine categorical variables into more interpretable forms.
-For instance, happiness levels were transformed into a binary variable, 'is_happy', through dichotomization.
+Variable Recoding: Utilized PROC FORMAT to redefine categorical variables into more interpretable forms, including transforming happiness levels into a binary variable, 'is_happy', through dichotomization.
 Data Integrity Checks: Employed PROC MEANS and PROC FREQ to perform exploratory data analysis, ensuring data quality, assessing the distribution of variables, and identifying outliers.
-Handling of Missing Values: Missing data strategies were implemented using PROC STDIZE (for imputation) and conditional processing to ensure the robustness of the analyses.
-Cases with extensive missing data were excluded using listwise deletion to maintain the validity of the regression models.
+Handling of Missing Values: Implemented missing data strategies using PROC STDIZE for imputation and conditional processing to maintain the validity of the regression models.
+Extensive missing cases were excluded via listwise deletion.
-2. Statistical Techniques:
+##2.
+Statistical Techniques:
 Logistic Regression Analysis:

 Model Building and Refinement: Constructed the logistic regression model using PROC LOGISTIC, incorporating predictor variables and interaction terms to explore their effects on happiness.
-Statistical Testing for Model Validation: Performed hypothesis testing using PROC LOGISTIC options to include Wald tests for the assessment of the significance of each predictor in the model.
+###Statistical Testing for Model Validation: Conducted hypothesis testing using options within PROC LOGISTIC to perform *Wald tests* for assessing the significance of each predictor.
-3. Objectives and Validation of Findings:
+3. Validation of Findings:

-Project Objectives:
-Primary Goal: To leverage the European Social Survey data to uncover key drivers of happiness in Portugal, thereby providing actionable insights for social policy development.
-Verification of Results:
-Model Diagnostic Checks: Conducted goodness-of-fit tests and residual analysis using PROC LOGISTIC to verify the adequacy of the model fit.
-Techniques such as the Hosmer-Lemeshow test were specifically considered to evaluate model goodness-of-fit.
+Model Diagnostic Checks: Utilized goodness-of-fit tests and residual analysis to verify the adequacy of the model fit, including specific evaluations like the Hosmer-Lemeshow test.
-Outcome Verification: Examined the magnitude and significance of the odds ratios, calculated within PROC LOGISTIC, to measure the effect sizes of the predictors on the probability of reporting happiness.
+Outcome Verification: Analyzed the magnitude and significance of the odds ratios to measure the effect sizes of the predictors on the probability of reporting happiness.
-4. Measurement of Uncertainty and Empirical Validation:
+##4.
+Measurement of Uncertainty and Empirical Validation:
 Uncertainty Assessment:

-Confidence Intervals and P-Values: Generated using PROC LOGISTIC, which provides detailed output including odds ratios, confidence intervals, and p-values for each factor in the model, allowing for precise interpretation of results.
+Confidence Intervals and P-Values: Generated using PROC LOGISTIC, providing detailed output including odds ratios, confidence intervals, and p-values for precise interpretation.
 Empirical Comparison:
-Benchmarking Against Prior Studies: Compared findings with existing research by incorporating external benchmarks and previous study results to substantiate the reliability and validity of the conclusions.
+Benchmarking Against Prior Studies: Validated findings by comparing with external benchmarks and previous research to substantiate the reliability and validity of the conclusions.
 Additional Tools and Techniques Used:
-PROC SQL: Used for data manipulation tasks such as joining tables, creating new variables, and subsetting data, which facilitated more complex data arrangements and pre-analysis preparations.
+PROC SQL: For data manipulation tasks such as joining tables and creating new variables.
-PROC RANK and PROC UNIVARIATE: Applied for data normalization and distribution analysis.
-These procedures helped in understanding the distribution of continuous variables and preparing them for regression analysis.
+PROC RANK and PROC UNIVARIATE: For data normalization and analyzing distributions.
-PROC GPLOT and PROC SGPLOT: Employed for generating high-quality graphics to visualize the distribution of variables, the relationship between different variables, and the effects of the predictors on the outcome variable.
+PROC GPLOT and PROC SGPLOT: For generating high-quality graphics to visualize the effects of predictors on the outcome variable.
-Macro Variables: Used extensively to automate repetitive tasks and parameterize parts of the SAS code, enhancing the efficiency and reproducibility of the analysis.
+Macro Variables: Used to automate tasks and enhance the efficiency of the analysis.
-ODS (Output Delivery System): Configured to direct output to various destinations in different formats, facilitating the creation of well-formatted tables and charts for reporting and presentation purposes.
+ODS (Output Delivery System): Configured to output results in various formats, aiding in the creation of well-formatted reports.
+Visualizations and Graphics:
+Graphical outputs are crucial for illustrating the findings clearly.
+This repository includes:

+Effect Plots: Visualizing how probabilities of reporting happiness vary with changes in predictors.
+Histograms and Logistic Regression Curves: These plots provide insights into variable distributions and the logistic model's predictions.